Planning Your Greenhouse

 If you want to make the task of watering easier or if you need peace of mind that your plants will be watered even if you are away on holiday for two weeks at the height of summer, you may want to consider an automatic irrigation system.
 The simplest way to achieve this is to use a battery operated timing device connected to the tap with a hose feeding a drip irrigation system.

 You may want to consider an overhead mist system if your plants require a particularly humid environment.
-If you have a large glasshouse and lots of different crops a computer controlled electric zoned irrigation system is an option.
+If you have a large greenhouse and lots of different crops a computer controlled electric zoned irrigation system is an option.

 Whether you have a mains tap or not, with hosepipe bans and the increasing awareness about environmental issues it makes sense to conserve water by collecting and reusing as much rainwater as possible.
-When you think how much water you can store within the glasshouse for instant use it becomes a very practical solution, especially as the water is untreated and always at the right temperature for your plants.
+When you think how much water you can store within the greenhouse for instant use it becomes a very practical solution, especially as the water is untreated and always at the right temperature for your plants.

 We suggest the use of large troughs, normally under benching, to store rainwater collected internally by our glasshouse guttering.
 Our 3m x 0.6m x 0.6m lidded tank stores over 1000 litres (250 gallons) of clean soft rainwater.
 To water your plants, simply use a hand pump to fill a watering can.
-Alternatively, if you have an electricity supply in your glasshouse, you may opt to use an electric pump with either an automated irrigation system or a manual hose and lance.
+Alternatively, if you have an electricity supply in your greenhouse, you may opt to use an electric pump with either an automated irrigation system or a manual hose and lance.

 8. Do I need an electricity supply?

-An electricity supply is not vital in a glasshouse, though if you do want to run an electrical appliance, for example an electric heater to keep it frost free over the cold winter months or early spring to give seedlings a head start, then a fully waterproof electrical supply is required.
+An electricity supply is not vital in a greenhouse, though if you do want to run an electrical appliance, for example an electric heater to keep it frost free over the cold winter months or early spring to give seedlings a head start, then a fully waterproof electrical supply is required.

-If you decide to run electricity to your glasshouse, it opens up other possibilities.
+If you decide to run electricity to your greenhouse, it opens up other possibilities.
 For example, you can specify an electric water pump or fully automatic electric ventilation – no more racing to open the vents on a hot morning or to close them during a sudden cold downpour.
 All you have to do is set the required temperature and the thermostatically controlled system will do all the work for you.

 Our customers find many other uses for an electricity supply – among the items we have found when we’ve returned to visit are propagation benches, radios, kettles and even an exercise bike and a beer fridge!